Using Our Products: We Make Your Job Easier

 BankPolicies.com provides you the opportunity to download our bank policy, job description, or form template products 24 hours a day, 7 days a week, by creating a User Account and paying with a credit card, debit card, or PayPal account.
 This makes the process more efficient and your job easier.
 BankPolicies.com also recommends our clients use the following guidelines when using our products.

-NOTE: Orders placed by U.S. financial institution clients who wish to pay by check or ACH via our invoice will be processed manually during our normal business hours Monday - Friday (excluding holidays) from 8:00 am to 5:00 pm PST.
+NOTE: Orders placed by U.S. financial institution clients who wish to pay by Automated Clearing House (ACH) via our invoice will be processed manually during our normal business hours Monday - Friday (excluding holidays) from 8:00 am to 5:00 pm PST.

-In order to access your digital templates, you will be required to create a BankPolicies.com User Account by visiting this page of our website.
+In order to access your digital templates, you will be required to create a BankPolicies.com User Account by visiting the My Account page of our website.
 You will register using your e-mail address and set a secure password for your account.
 Find the templates you need, add them to your online shopping cart, and proceed to the secure checkout.

 Once you have successfully made your purchase, simply access your BankPolicies.com Account Dashboard, you will see all of the details relating to your purchase including orders, downloads, and other account details.
 You can access the digital templates by clicking on the "Downloads" link.